Scott Anderson (Hollyoaks): Departure and return

-Ashley Taylor Dawson (pictured) plays Scott's enemy, Darren Osborne who plays a role in Scott's departure storyline.
+Ashley Taylor Dawson (pictured) plays Scott's enemy, Darren Osborne, who plays a role in Scott's departure storyline.

-In February 2004, Hyde announced that he would be leaving the show in April that year, so he could pursue other acting roles.
+In February 2004, Hyde announced that he would be leaving the show in April of that year so he could pursue other acting roles.
 His final scenes were to be filmed in March.
 Of his decision to quit, Hyde explained to Lee-Ann Fullerton of Daily Record that "I have enjoyed my time in Hollyoaks.
 The storylines have been great.
 It has been fun but it has also been tough.
 When you are getting really good storylines, such as the original rape story and the stuff with Izzy, you get such good things written for you.
 Then you have to go in and do the normal stuff too."
 He felt that two and a half years was "a good stretch" and that he was lucky to have been given further plots after the DVD appearance.
 In May 2004, Scott was featured in a story in which Natalie Osborne (Tiffany Mulheron) attempts to seduce him.
 Natalie celebrates her eighteenth birthday and has her party at the Loft.
 She flirts with Scott but is shocked when he responds to her advances and changes her mind about proceeding with sex.

 In the build up to his departure in June 2004, Darren Osborne (Ashley Taylor Dawson) frames Scott for credit card fraud.
 Darren is an employee at The Loft and becomes disgruntled with Scott, who mistreats him in the work place.
 Darren had been scamming his father, Jack Osborne (Jimmy McKenna) by using his credit card to purchase items over the internet.
 The police visit Jack to inform him that he is the victim of credit card fraud.
 Jack asks Darren to go on holiday with him, which Darren agrees to escape the police investigation.
 Darren asks Scott for time off work, but he sense Darren has an ulterior motive for leaving and refuses to give him time off.
 Scott later apologises to Darren but he decides to gain revenge on his boss.
 Taylor Dawson told Inside Soap's Ellis that "Scott's a bit of a loner, he hasn't got any mates, so he takes things out on Darren because he's next in the pecking order."
 He added that Scott treats Darren "really badly" and makes him "feel small", which causes Darren to be driven by revenge.
 Darren makes an anonymous call to the police implicating Scott in the credit card fraud.
 Taylor Dawson explained "Scott's been quite nasty to him so it's like killing two birds with one stone.
 He thinks he's in the clear, but he's still quite scared."
 The actor revealed Darren does feel guilty for setting Scott up.
 Another altercation with Scott reaffirms Darren's motivations for framing him.
 Taylor Dawson concluded that "it reminds him why he did it, and convinces him that he's done the right thing."